OWASP/www-project-top-10-infrastructure-security-risks/docs/2024/ISR05_2024-Insecure_Use_of_Cryptography.md

 ---
 title: Insecure Use of Cryptography
 layout: col-sidebar
-tags:
-  - owasp
-  - top-10
-  - threats
-  - int05
-  - insecure
-  - use
-  - of
-  - cryptography
-  - infrastructure
-  - infrastructure-threats
+tags: owasp top-10 threats infrastructure infrastructure-threats security risks infrastructure-security-risks insecure use of cryptography isr05
 ---

 # ISR05:2024 – Insecure Use of Cryptography